WICG/interventions/README.md

 1. Breaks long-standing web behavior in as minimal a way as possible.
 2. Directly benefits the user in a substantial way.
 3. Likely has an opt-out.
 Will err on the side of giving opt outs, but some rare cases may not need them.
 4. Possibly only happens on some pages/content/loads/tbd if it can't be deployed to all web content in a backwards compatible way.
+It's unclear if this one will ever happen, but it's on the table of considerations.
+In these cases, we may even hope to only intervene temporarily.

 ## Proposing an intervention